Barbershop arranging: Terms

 A tiddly is an embellishment in one or two voices over one chord, resembling neighbor tones or suspensions.
 This provides rhythmic drive, and may derive from black vocal improvisation.

-Learning arranging
+Learning to arrange barbershop

 Anyone with a knowledge of music theory who can arrange should be able to write a barbershop arrangement.
-However, an understanding of the art form as it is practised and judged in competition is undoubtedly an advantage.
+However, an understanding of the art form as it is practiced and judged in competition is undoubtedly an advantage.
 A music category judge can assess an arrangement by ear or eye to test whether it is 'barbershop', and hence valid for use in competition.
-The BHS and its affiliated associations run courses in arranging at 'Harmony University' (formerly 'Harmony College'), which are open to members.
+BHS and its affiliated associations run courses in arranging at 'Harmony University' (formerly 'Harmony College'), which are open to members.

-Relevant manuals: "Theory of Barbershop Harmony", "Barbershop Arranging Manual" and "Contest and Judging Manual" are published by the BHS.
+Relevant manuals: "Theory of Barbershop Harmony", "Barbershop Arranging Manual" and "Contest and Judging Manual" are published by BHS.